2016–17 Hong Kong Sapling Cup

-2016–17 Hong Kong Sapling Cup (officially the 2016–17 R&F Properties Sapling Cup for sponsorship reasons) is the 2nd edition of the Sapling Cup.
+2016–17 Hong Kong Sapling Cup (officially the 2016–17 R&F Properties Sapling Cup for sponsorship reasons) was the 2nd edition of the Sapling Cup.
 The Cup is contested by the 9 teams in the 2016–17 Hong Kong Premier League.

-The objective of the Cup is to create more potential playing opportunities for youth players.
+The objective of the Cup was to create more potential playing opportunities for youth players.
 In this Cup competition, each team must play a minimum of two players born on or after 1 January 1995 (U22) and six foreign players at most during every whole match, or send at most four foreign players during every whole match.

 Tai Po won the title on 3 May 2017.